Sharpness-Aware Data Poisoning Attack: Implementation Details of All Methods

-where notations are the same as in the previous paragraph, and the estimation of gradients is in Eq.\ref{eq:grad min est}.
-When generating the perturbations, we first pre-train the model for 40 epochs, and then update the perturbation via PGD for 250 steps and the step size $\alpha=\epsilon/10$.
-The detailed algorithm is Algorithm.\ref{algo:sharp untar max}.
 After generating perturbations via either SAPA+Error-min or SAPA+Error-max, we retrain the model on poisoned training via SGD for 160 epochs with an initial learning of 0.1 and decay by 0.1 at epochs 80,120.
 Then we evaluate the prediction of clean testing and report the average accuracy.
 Our experiment is conducted on multiple datasets including CIFAR10, CIFAR100, SVHN, along with multiple victim models including ResNet18 and ResNet50.